How to apply for a firearm, shotgun or explosives certificate

 Step 1: Complete the online version of the form.

-Step 2: Upload your photo with your application.
+Step 2: Upload your GP proforma and your photo as part of the online application.

 The form will take about 20 minutes to complete and you won't be able to save your application as you go, so it will need to be done in one sitting.